Dental Health Care

 Use an empty container with a lid to place the tooth in water.
 See a dentist as soon as possible to see if the tooth can be re-implanted.
 Do not scrub the tooth or root with a toothbrush; you can remove important cells needed for re-implantation.

-- Foreign body jammed under gum and/or between teeth:
+- Foreign body jammed under the gum and/or between teeth:

 - Denture breaks: